 100% Inuit Owned

-No matter where you live in the Northwest Territories or Nunavut, Polar Vision Centres LTD has got you covered, with high-end prescription glasses available through our offices in Yellowknife and Iqaluit.
+through our offices in Yellowknife and Iqaluit.
 If you are not able to reach one of these outlets contact us for scheduled optical service visits in the communities of Nunavut.

-Polar Vision and Baffin Optical provide a licensed optician who works on-site in our own optical labs.
+on-site in our own optical labs.
 Both stores offer efficient, personalized services for adults and children.
-Polar Vision Centres LTD can also help you with contact lenses, precise grinding of prescription lenses and expert adjustments.
+Polar Vision Centres LTD can also help

 Walk into Polar Vision for current styles and advanced technology in eyewear.
 Our licensed opticians can fit your frames in our shop and make your prescription glasses on-site.
 Walk-in Monday through Friday or call for an appointment and enjoy Polar Vision’s fast, reliable services that include: